mhajij/Generalized_K-means_on_Graphs_Using_PageRank/README.md

 Generalized K-means on graph is an algorithm that utilizes centrality measures such as PageRank, harmonic centrality, etc to obtain a k-means-like clustering algorithm on directed and undirected graphs.

-Speifically, on the given graph G, the algorithm proceeds as described in the following :
+Speifically, on the given graph G, number of clusters k, the algorithm proceeds as described below :

 ![Alt text](/data/algorithm.png?raw=true "Title")